-Read on to discover why this is important, why timing is everything when it comes to fueling your workouts and what you should eat after exercise.
+Read on to discover why this is important, why timing is everything when it comes to fueling your workouts, and what you should eat after exercise.

 Why You Need To Eat After Exercise

-It shouldn’t come as a surprise that when you work out, you use up energy and oftentimes lots of it!
-Eating after exercise is critical to not only get your energy back up but also to aid in muscle recovery.
+It shouldn’t come as a surprise that when you work out, you use up energy, and oftentimes lots of it!
+Eating after exercise is critical not only to get your energy back up but also to aid in muscle recovery.

-When we work out, we break down our muscle fibers creating little tiny tears.
+When we work out, we break down our muscle fibers, creating little tiny tears.
 Our body then has to go to work repairing these tears, which is what strengthens our muscles!